bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 	<img src="/brov2/cad/sboard-side-motor-power-wiring-2.png" class="img-responsive" style="max-width:900px" />

 4. Connect the tether wires to the Fathom-X Tether Interface Board.
+The other 6 wires can do not need to be connected to anything the operate the ROV.
+They are for future expansion.

 	<img src="/brov2/cad/brov2-advanced-tether-in.png" class="img-responsive" style="max-width:900px" />